hubdrop/server/README.md

 The first time you call "vagrant", it will create an empty file located at  `./digitalocean/.vagrant/digitalocean.yml`.

+Add `size: 2GB` to adjust the size of the droplet.

 Edit this file with your Digital Ocean Client ID and API key.

 After that, you can simply call `vagrant up --provider=digital_ocean` to create a new droplet!